ilanschnell/bitarray/doc/variable_length.rst

 ===============================

-In some cases, it is useful to represent bitarrays in a binary format that is "self terminating" (in the same way that C strings are NUL terminated).
+In some cases, it is useful to represent bitarrays in a binary format that is "self-terminating" (in the same way that C strings are NUL terminated).
 That is, when an encoded bitarray of unknown length is encountered in a stream of binary data, the format lets us know when the end of the encoded bitarray is reached.
-Such a "variable length format" (most memory efficient for small bitarrays) is implemented in ``vl_encode()`` and ``vl_decode()``:
+Such a "variable-length format" (most memory-efficient for small bitarrays) is implemented in ``vl_encode()`` and ``vl_decode()``:

 .. code-block:: python